jjohns60/TIR_Disaggregation/README.md

 # TIR_Disaggregation
-These codes are used to examine sub-pixel scale temperatures using various satellite thermal, RGB, and land cover information datasets.
+These MATLAB scripts are used to examine sub-pixel scale temperatures using various satellite thermal, RGB, and land cover information datasets.